hellobhaskar/howto/Lazaru-object-pascal.md

 # How to build Lazarus on Linux(Using Qt5)

 QT5 bindings for lazarus dependent on library called libqt5pas.
-This is present in lazarus/lcl/interfaces/qt5/cbindings but require some handholding to compile without any issues
+This is present in lazarus/lcl/interfaces/qt5/cbindings but require some handholding to compile without any issues.

 on fedora28 i had to install below packages
 ```
-qt5-qtx11extras-devel
+dnf install -y qt5-qtx11extras-devel
+qmake-qt5 all
 ```